How to update your Elementor site safely

 So you’ve checked your tech stack and got a staging site.
 The next thing before updating anything is to take a back-up of your site.
 Your host may take regular back-ups but it’s always best to make your own just before you update.
 That way you can easily roll-back any changes should things go wrong.

 I use a plugin called Updraft to take my back-ups.
 It’s super easy to use and you can roll-back with one click of a button.
 It links to cloud storage such as Dropbox and Google Drive, or you can manually download the back-up files.
+Take a look at how to install and run back-ups using Updraft.

 Update one at a time